pygreece/community/organization/bylaws/en.md

 ### Board Elections

-Voting rights have only confirmed members of the community.
+Only registered members of the community have voting rights.
 The board is responsible to communicate a registration form through the PyGreece Discord Server 2 weeks before the elections.

 The election committee, selected by the previous board, has no right to participate in the elections.
 The committee: